WouterSpekkink/WouterSpekkink.github.io_old/_posts/2021-02-27-writing-academic-papers-with-org-mode.md

 There are [various ways][24] in which you can configure the way tables come out too.
 As with figures, you'd place these export options above your table.

-### Setting up the LaTeX class in your init file
+### Setting up the LaTeX class in your config file
 With the information above you already know most of the basics required for writing a document in org-mode that can be exported as a pdf (via LaTeX).

-For the exporting via LaTeX to work properly, you'll need to set up the LaTeX classes that you plan to use, which you do in your emacs init file.
+For the exporting via LaTeX to work properly, you'll need to set up the LaTeX classes that you plan to use, which you do in your emacs config.el file.
 This is just something I shameless copied from the [example][1] that I've mentioned a few times before, and it works well for me.

 {% highlight lisp %}